Crisrod0912/Digital-AI-Assistant/README.md

-# 🤖 Intelligent Productivity Assistant
+# 🤖 Digital-AI-Assistant

-This project consists of the design and implementation of a digital assistant based on an existing AI, capable of analyzing textual information from the user and offering personalized suggestions to improve their productivity.
+Digital-AI-Assistant is a digital assistant based on existing AI, capable of analyzing user text information and offering personalized suggestions to improve productivity.

 ## 🚀 Features

 - 🔌 Integration with an existing artificial intelligence API.
-- 💬 Web-based interaction interface (chat).
+- 💬 Interactive console interface (chat).
 - 📦 Functions for AI to process user input such as to-do lists, goals, or emails.
 - 🧠 Natural language responses including summaries, reminders, and action plans.

 ## 🧰 Technologies Used

-- 🎨 **Frontend**: HTML, CSS, JavaScript
-- 🐍 **Backend**: Python
+- 🐍 **Programming language**: Python
-- 🤖 **AI Model**: OpenAI (gpt-4o-mini)
+- 🤖 **AI Model**: OpenAI (GPT-3.5 Turbo)

 ## 🛠️ Installation